cybertraining-dsc/su21-reu-378/project/index.md

 ## Abstract

-Analyzing Machine Learning techniques for Autism Diagnosis.
+Analyzing Facial Images to detect Autism using AI.
 - [ ] Add brief summary that explains what my project is about.

 Contents